sriramrokkam/k8s-training/Further Reading.md

 ### in general

-- Do you want to watch Kelsey Hightower, one of the big brains behind Kubernetes play Tetris on the Jumbotron at d-Kom 2018 at SAP Arena?
-Check out [his keynote](https://broadcast.co.sap.com/event/dkom/2018#!video%2F18106).
+- Kubernetes offers awesome documentation.
+Check out the [docu pages](https://kubernetes.io/docs/home/) to find the answwers to most of your questions.

 - the Cloud Native Computing Foundation publishes KubeCon talks on their [youtube channel](https://www.youtube.com/channel/UCvqbFHwN-nwalWPjPUKpvTA)